Remod-org/FlyingKayak/README.md

 * /fk  -- Spawn a flying kayak
-* /fkd -- Despawn a flying kayak (must be within 10 meters of the kayak)
+* /fkd -- Despawn a flying kayak (must be within 10 meters of the kayak) For admins, they can destroy kayaks for all or specific players by name:
+		  /fkd all
+		  /fkd Bubba
 * /fkc -- List the current number of kayaks (Only useful if limit set higher than 1 per user)
 * /fkhelp -- List the available commands (above)

+* /fkg PLAYER -- For admins - Give player a Flying Kayak
+* fkgive PLAYER -- Console command for fsg
 ## Configuration
 Configuration is done via the FlyingKayak.json file under the oxide/config directory.
 Following is the default:
 ```json